-Tally — India’s widely used book keeping, accounting and inventory management software shows following error during program runtime:
+Tally — India’s widely used bookkeeping, accounting, and inventory management software show following error during program runtime:

 Exiting Tally, File Not Found.
 Attempting to open ‘D:\Tally\Data\0001\Tr01287.500’

 Remember, actual file name displayed in the error message may vary in each case.
 One of the most common causes is missing or corrupted program or data file, due to unexpected shutdowns or power cuts.
 In this article, we’ll learn step by step guidelines to get rid of this error.

 We strongly recommend you to back-up your Tally data & companies information on an external storage device — such as an external hard drive or USB flash drive, before initiating system maintenance tasks.